 Our Compensation Committee is comprised solely of independent directors under applicable SEC rules and regulations and NASDAQ Listing Rules.
 The Compensation Committee's primary responsibility is to assist our Board in developing and reviewing our NEO Compensation Program and compensation considerations applicable to our directors.
-Specifically, the Compensation Committee is responsible for reviewing, and recommending to our Board for approval, the compensation and benefits paid to, and any other compensatory arrangements entered into with, our directors and senior executives, and for administering our cash and equity compensation plans.
+Specifically, the Compensation Committee is responsible for reviewing, and recommending to our Board for approval, the compensation and benefits paid to, and any other compensation plans.
 In discharging its responsibility to oversee the effective design of our NEO Compensation Program, the Committee regularly assesses each element of, and considers changes to, our NEO Compensation Program.